-19the Travel & Tourism Competitiveness Report of the World Economic Forum, Portugal the country (The United Kingdom, Spain, Germany, France and Brazil), new emerging markets (Russia, Poland) and new diversification markets (Scandinavia, Ireland, Italy, the USA) have been identified and targeted.
-Romania, with an area of 238,391 km2 and a population of 20,095,996 people (January 1, 2012) is the largest country in Southeast Europe, occupying third place after Germany and Poland, having great anthropogenic and natural resources.
+Romania, with an area of 238,391 km and a population of 20,095,996 people (January 1, 2012) is the largest country in Southeast Europe, occupying third place after Germany and Poland, having great anthropogenic and natural resources.

 In Romania "there are located a third of the natural water springs in Europe, reported that there are 117 such places in the country with different therapeutic factors (water, sewage, gas, etc.) as a resource base for many resorts.
 In this context, it has been set up 29 resorts of national importance and other 32 of local importance.
 They represent a major resource for tourism, for rest and treatment", and also "there are over 670 museums and over 6600 monuments of national importance, 30 cultural and religious monuments included in UNESCO World Heritage List" (Gogonea R.M. & Zaharia M., 2014).
-In Romania, "the

-21stereotypical 'sun and sea' product is largely interchangeable by the foreign tourist straight" (Gogonea R.M., 2009).
+In Romania, "the social-economic national development strategy on medium term regards tourism as a priority sector, being considered that it is capable of contributing with an important weight in Romania's launching and economic straight" (Gogonea R.M., 2009).
 Before the economic crises, the tourism development process was favored by the economic developments from Romania and European and American countries, the growth of the leisure time, and the increase of the individual's incomes.

 The main tourist destinations in Romania are: Black Sea seaside, the spa complexes, the mountains, Danube Delta, country residences, and a lot of historical and modern localities.
 In the last decade, the greatest share of foreign tourists is registered in Country Residence Towns.
 This proportion increased from 29.41% in 2000, to 33.22% in 2011.
-Also a significant increase of arrivals share of foreign tourist
+Also a significant increase of arrivals share of foreign tourist in the establishments of touristic reception with functions of touristic accommodation from Romania have been recorded in the Danube Delta